Joe Satriani, 2nd April 2023, Viften, Copenhagen, Denmark

 But in moments when the voice worked well and the crooked smile and sparkle in the eyes all clicked in at the same time there were some glimpses of that magic that made Valo and HIM what they were and one would think – Måneskin, who?

-First time Valo said anything to the crowd was before their last song of the day “‘Saturnine Saturnalia’”, which is perhaps a highlight of the Neon Noir album.
-Introduction to the song as well as its performance kind of summed up the concert well – lack of intensity, communication but also occasional glimpses of victorious glory.
+The first time Valo said anything to the crowd was before their last song of the day “‘Saturnine Saturnalia’”, which is perhaps a highlight of the Neon Noir album.
+The introduction to the song as well as its performance kind of summed up the concert well – lack of intensity, communication but also occasional glimpses of victorious glory.